Eleanorsoft/m2-shipping-as-subtotal-percent/README.md

 # Magento2 Shipping by Subtotal

-Module add a new shipping method that calculates shipping cost as percent of subtotal
+Module adds a new shipping method that calculates shipping cost as percent of subtotal

 Copy it to your app/code folder and run:
 ```